DerpCoders/fab-main-js/README.md

 Library - [Discord.js](https://discord.js.org)

 ## Configuration
-Your bot's token and prefix will be in config.json.
+Your bot's token and prefix will be loaded from config.json.

 ## Getting Started